 The City’s mobility and connectivity strategic initiative seeks to provide residents, visitors and employees with alternative choices for transportation, including public transportation.
 As the population and employment in Round Rock increase in size, the City continues to evaluate public transportation options.

-The City anticipates launching fixed route bus service Summer 2017.
-More information, including details on proposed routes and fares can be found below.
+The City anticipates launching fixed route bus service August 21, 2017.

 - Specific times for each bus stop will be released before the service starts.